nick-barr/SpheresOfInfluence/README.md

 * Start and reset the simulation
 * Add labeled markers to mark patient zero, yourself, and other persons of interest
 * Change the % of objects moving vs static
-* Add / draw structures to limit the movement of objects
-* Change the virality of objects (not all objects change when collision occurs)
 * Toggle the immunized status of individual objects
-* Change the speed of moving objects

 Using widget like trackers, users will also be able to:

-* View a running area graph of the current simluation state
 * View a live tracker counting the status of objects in the canvas (not infected/immunized/dead, etc.)
 * Maintain a log of status events

 Wireframes
 ==========

 ![alt text](https://github.com/nick-barr/jsProjectCovid/blob/main/src/assets/wireframes/wireframev1.png)

 Technologies, Libraries, APIs